 Definition

 Modular arithmetic is a system of arithmetic restricted to the remainders.
+Defined as

 Basic Properties